As of May 2009 you will be able to save time and money by getting green before May 2011.

 What is the process for Full-Service IMb clients to qualify?

 Customers need to develop software in-house or, more typically, they have to find a third-party vendor.
 There are several to choose from in the marketplace.
+For more information on Full-Service IMb compatible software, contact FTI at 888-970-9944.
 Next, clients must contact the USPS help desk and register to enter into the test environment.
 Clients go through a sequence of tests.
 Once they are cleared for production, they can enter live mail.

 What about automation prices?